civetweb/civetweb/docs/UserManual.md

 **IMPORTANT: Civetweb does not send HTTP headers for Lua pages.
-Therefore, every Lua Page must begin with HTTP reply line and headers**, like this:
+Therefore, every Lua Page must begin with a HTTP reply line and headers**, like this:

     <? print('HTTP/1.0 200 OK\r\nContent-Type: text/html\r\n\r\n') ?>
     <html><body>
       ... the rest of the web page ...

-To serve Lua Page, civetweb creates Lua context.
+To serve a Lua Page, civetweb creates a Lua context.
 That context is used for all Lua blocks within the page.
 That means, all Lua blocks on the same page share the same context.
-If one block defines a variable, for example, that variable is visible in the block that follows.
+If one block defines a variable, for example, that variable is visible in all block that follow.

 # Common Problems
 - PHP doesn't work - getting empty page, or 'File not found' error.
 The reason for that is wrong paths to the interpreter.
-Remember that with PHP, correct interpreter is `php-cgi.exe` (`php-cgi` on UNIX).
-Solution: specify full path to the PHP interpreter, e.g.:
+Remember that with PHP, the correct interpreter is `php-cgi.exe` (`php-cgi` on UNIX).
+  Solution: specify the full path to the PHP interpreter, e.g.:
     `civetweb -cgi_interpreter /full/path/to/php-cgi`

 - Civetweb fails to start.
-If Civetweb exits immediately when run, this usually indicates a syntax error in the configuration file (named `civetweb.conf` by default) or the command-line arguments.
+If Civetweb exits immediately when started, this usually indicates a syntax error in the configuration file (named `civetweb.conf` by default) or the command-line arguments.
   Syntax checking is omitted from Civetweb to keep its size low.
 However,